-- Prepare the skillet.
-Preheat the oven to 350˚F. Melt the butter in a large cast-iron skillet over medium heat.
-A Dutch oven works too.
+- Prep: Preheat oven to 350˚F. Melt butter in a large skillet (or Dutch oven) over medium heat.

-- Season it.
-Sprinkle the chicken with Italian seasoning and oregano.
-Season with more salt and pepper to taste.
-Bring the mixture to a boil.
+- Season: Sprinkle chicken with Italian seasoning, oregano, salt, and pepper.
+Bring to a boil.

-- Bake it.
-Cover the skillet with a lid or use foil.
-Pop it into the oven for 30 minutes.
-Remove the lid (or foil) and bake for another 15 to 20 minutes or until the liquid is absorbed.
+- Baking: Cover the skillet (or use foil).
+Bake for 30 minutes.
+Uncover and bake for 15 to 20 minutes more or until the liquid is absorbed.

-- Serve.
-Remove the skillet from the oven.
-Let the chicken rest for 5 to 10 minutes.
-Use a fork to fluff up the rice.
-Garnish with fresh parsley and serve warm.
+- Serve: Let chicken rest for 5 to 10 mins.
+Fluff the rice, garnish with parsley, and serve warm.

-- Avoid skin-on.
-Stay away from skin-on chicken thighs for this recipe.
-It makes the rice super greasy, which isn’t what we’re after.
+- Avoid using skin-on chicken thighs for this recipe.
+It makes the rice greasy, which isn’t what we’re after.

-- Use brown rice.
-For a healthier meal, you can use brown rice instead.
-You’ll need to cook it for longer, though.
-Bake it covered for 45 minutes and then uncovered for 15 to 20 minutes.
+- Use brown rice for a lighter option, but you’ll need to cook it for longer.
+Bake the dish covered for 45 minutes and then uncovered for 15 to 20 minutes.

-- Prep ahead.
-You can prep this recipe two days in advance.
-Work up to the sixth step in the recipe but don’t add the liquid.
-Add it on the day you’re going to serve it.
-If you pour it in before this, the rice will absorb the liquid.
+- You can prep this recipe two days in advance.
+Work up to the sixth step in the recipe, but don’t add the water and broth.
+Cover and refrigerate.
+Add the liquid on the day you’re going to serve it.

 Try my Grilled Vegetables with Halloumi, Garlic Butter Roasted Parsnips, and Cheesy Brussels Sprouts with Bacon for yummy veggie sides.
 As far as soups go, this chicken doesn’t get much better than with my Cream of Zucchini Soup and Creamy Tortellini Soup.